Coonhound Temperament: What's Good About 'Em, What's Bad About 'Em

 Coonhounds get along very well with other dogs, though some can be dominant and pushy as they test each other for favorable positions in the pecking order.

-Befitting their predator ancestry, coonhounds may stalk smaller pets, though they typically get along fine with the family cat (as long as he doesn't run!).
+Befitting their predator ancestry, coonhounds may stalk smaller pets, though they may get along fine with the family cat (as long as he doesn't run!).

 It is in a coonhound's nature to constantly figure out ways to outwit his prey, so he often does the same with people.
 In other words, following commands blindly is not part of a coonhound's genetic makeup.
-Put yet another way....coonhounds can be very stubborn!
-Consistent leadership is a must, and obedience training must be upbeat and persuasive (include food rewards).
+Put yet another way.... coonhounds can be very stubborn!
+Consistent leadership is a must, and obedience training must be upbeat and persuasive (include occasional food rewards).

 If you want a dog who...

 - Is medium to large and about as athletic as you can get!